 Ensuring consistent brand messaging across global markets is crucial – your campaigns should be implemented in the local language, respecting cultural differences.
 Ask for a transcreation rather than just a marketing translation.

-Digitalization increasingly expands new customer possibilities, so we can’t over-emphasize the importance of website localization to reach your multilingual and intercultural (potential) customer base.
+Digitalization increasingly expands new customer possibilities, so we can’t over-emphasize the importance of ecommerce site localization to reach your multilingual and intercultural (potential) customer base.
 And with m-commerce on the rise, mobile app localization is just as important as a localized website.